HareKrishna4747/HeartGuard-GDSC-Solution-Challenge-2024/README.md

 ## Repository Structure
 📁 Heart_Disease_Prediction: Explore a comprehensive Jupyter notebook detailing the entire process of heart disease prediction using advanced machine learning algorithms.
 Gain insights into the models, their performance, and the methodology behind accurate predictions.

+📁 requirements.txt: This file lists the Python packages and their versions required for the Heart Disease Prediction Jupyter notebook.

 📁 Heart_Disease_Dataset: Access the heart disease dataset in CSV format, a key component for the analysis.
 Dive into the data and understand how features contribute to predictive modeling.

 📁 Project_Description:Uncover the purpose and goals of the project with a concise outline.
 Learn about the motivations driving this heart disease prediction initiative.